 For pulmonary fibrosis patients, lung transplant is often the best choice for extending life and improving quality of life.
 Because PF is a progressive disease with no current cure, the lungs eventually become too scarred to function.
 A lung transplant can give PF patients a second chance.
 But the procedure is not without risks and is not a first-line option.

-Transplant statistics show that PF is currently the leading cause for transplants.
+Transplant statistics show that PF is currently the leading cause for lung transplants.
 Data from 2013 revealed that nearly half of all donated lungs went to PF patients.
-Thanks to improvements in transplant techniques, it is now possible for lung transplants to be successful even for some candidates over age 65.
+Thanks to improvements in transplant techniques, it is now possible for lung transplants to be successful even for some candidates older than 65.